jsway1/RetinaRAG/README.md

 # Data

 The system was trained on PDFs provided by the authors of the Duke Manual of Vitreoretinal Surgery.
 Each PDF corresponds to a chapter of the textbook and describes case preparation, surgical technique, tips and tricks, and common complications for each case type.
 A total of 69 PDF documents from this textbook were used in RAG development.
 This information is protected by copyright, so I was not able to publish these PDFs along with this repository.
 I have included open source sample PDFs describing common conditions in vitreoretinal surgery to allow prospective users to test the system.
+The test questions provided here were created based on these sample documents.

 # Creation